 What Is Rational Emotive Therapy, And How Can It Help Me?

-No matter who you are, no matter what kind of help you're seeking, some therapy can benefit you with your unique problems.
-The problem for many people is that their core beliefs stand in making the changes that will help them have a better life.
-One therapy that can help you change those stubborn core beliefs and deal with the problems at hand is rational-emotive.
+No matter who you are, no matter what kind of help you're seeking, some type of therapy can likely benefit you.
+One therapy that can help you change stubborn core beliefs and deal with the problems at hand is rational-emotive therapy, also known as rational emotive behavior therapy or REBT.

 What is rational emotive behavior therapy?